What is Notifilter?

 Pulling the scheduling process into the calendar app would simultaneously make the user's workflow much easier and reduce the coding I would need to do.
 I needed a system to tag calendar events with notification filters, triggering the filter when the event starts.
 I decided to go with a #[filter name] system to be easily understood by the user.

 This was my initial vision for the app, I really wanted it to have a unique style to it and focus on one-handed use.
 Sadly, time is limited (one semester, with all my other classes, my job, and an internship) so I had to pare it down quite a bit.
 I'm building this app in Flutter, and this design would have required a ton of custom components I don't have time to build right now.

 This was an initial plan-b design.
 I merged some of the unique UI elements with Material Design standards.
 This design would still require a lot of custom widgets I don't have time for, so it needed to be revisited.

-This is the final design!
 I moved the notifications to the main screen, reducing the number of screens I'd have to code.
 I also switched over to the default Material widgets Flutter offers.

 This is the design I ended with.
 As I got more comfortable with Dart, I realized custom widgets weren't as much extra work as I thought!
 Some things still had to be tweaked in Android Studio, but I could go with my original vision for the app's unique styling.